lmjohns3/theanets/docs/quickstart.rst

   plt.show()

-After the model has been trained, the weights connecting the input to the hidden layer are available using :func:`theanets.feedforward.Network.get_weights`.
-The weights in layer 0 connect the inputs to the first hidden layer; in this example these weights have one column of 784 values for each hidden node in the network, so we can iterate over the transpose and put each column -- properly reshaped into a 28×28 pixel array -- into a giant image.
+After the model has been trained, the weights connecting the input to the hidden layer are available using :func:`Network.get_weights()
+<theanets.feedforward.Network.get_weights>`.
+The weights in layer 0 connect the
+inputs to the first hidden layer; in this example these weights have one column of 784 values for each hidden node in the network, so we can iterate over the transpose and put each column -- properly reshaped into a 28×28 pixel array -- into a giant image.

 That concludes the basic classification example.
 The ``theanets`` source code contains a complete ``mnist-classifier.py`` example that you can play around